 Given that we’re moving into a world of less or no UI, it’s important for experience designers to consider designing with audio.
 There is great potential for sound in designing for wearables and for the Internet of Things.
 Given the limited GUI in wearables and other connected devices such as the Nest thermostat, it might not be the best option to rely on visual feedback as the main feedback mechanism.

 One industry towards which wearables are heading is healthcare.
 The market offers us a wide range of devices and apps that track every detail of our health status.
-Sound can be valuable in reminding users to perform daily tasks like record their blood pressure or temperature.
+Sound can be valuable in reminding users to perform daily tasks like recording their blood pressure or temperature.

 Here’s an example.
 What if a tracking device could predict when a person is about to go into cardiac arrest, call an ambulance on their behalf, alert bystanders to the emergency and recite instructions on how to perform CPR?
-That would be groundbreaking and such an interface design would require the insights of experience designers who are adept at designing with audio.
+That would be groundbreaking, and such an interface design would require the insights of experience designers who are adept at designing with audio.

 Voice Interfaces: Content And Personality

-We don’t have to wait for the future in order to start designing with audio.
+We don’t have to wait for the future to start designing with audio.
 Many devices with no GUI exists today.
 When my Bluetooth speakers run low on battery, it interrupts BB King to politely remind me to charge it.
-Perhaps it could be done in a less disruptive manner but it surely is less annoying than suddenly having a pair of dead speakers only because I wasn’t paying enough attention to notice the little flashing red light at the back.
+Perhaps it could be done in a less disruptive manner, but it surely is less annoying than suddenly having a pair of dead speakers only because I wasn’t paying enough attention to notice the little flashing red light at the back.

-Designing with audio therefore brings up two important considerations.
+Designing with audio, therefore, brings up two important considerations.
 What kind of sound should we choose and how should we present it?